 Did You Know?

 There are 168 empty “chairs” where the Alfred P. Murrah building once stood at the Oklahoma City National Memorial.
-The 19 smaller chairs represent the children who were killed.
+Each chair symbolizes a person who died as a result of the bombing.
 More...